coinbetter/apidoc/source/index.html.md

 * For a GET request, all parameters are path paremeters (query string)
 * For a POST request, all parameters(includes `api_key` and `sign`) are to be put in request body and set `content-type` to `application/x-www-form-urlencoded`.
-* All http requests' header must include field `X-SITE-ID`, and value is `1`.
+* All http requests' header must include field `X-SITE-ID`, and value is `151`, otherwise some errors may occur.

 <aside class="notice">
-All http requests' header must include field `X-SITE-ID`, and value is `1`
+All http requests' header must include field `X-SITE-ID`, and value is `151`
 </aside>

 ## Signature